Opening a Bank Account for Estonia

 Follow the bank's instructions to deposit funds into your new account.
 You may be able to do this through a bank transfer or other methods offered by the bank.

-More Documents needed to open a bank account in Estonia
+More Documents that may be needed to open a traditional bank account in Estonia

-These are the absolute must documents required by the document.
-Additionally, the Estonian bank may ask for licenses for the business, proof of your physical office, employees records etc. And 1 or more interviews will be required.
+These are the absolute must documents required at minimum.
+Additionally, the Estonian bank may ask for licences for the business, proof of your physical office, employee records etc. One or more interviews will typically be required.

 • Passport with a valid residence permit or visa

-• A rental contract or mortgage papers, or documents proving the reason for you extended stay in Estonia
+• A rental contract or mortgage papers, or documents proving the reason for your extended stay in Estonia

 • Any other document that gives you legitimacy such as bank statements from your home country

-There are quite a few good banks in Estonia, and all of them work with E Residency as well.
+There are several established banks in Estonia.
 Check some of them below:

-Swedbank: with convenient mobile and web banking and also the country's leading wide reaching ATM and branch network, Swedbank may be a really convenient choice for you. they need a gift system on their accounts, debit card is free and you get that free card delivery service.
+Swedbank: With convenient mobile and web banking and the country's leading, widest-reaching ATM and branch network, Swedbank of Estonia is a convenient choice for residents.
+They offer free debit cards and free card delivery.

 All of the aforementioned banks have modern online banking platforms.